 Position: Assistant Coach, Offensive Linemen

-• Has a staff-high 41 years of experience in college coaching and a staff-high 492 college games as a coach.
+• Enters the 2021 season with a staff-high 43 years of experience in college coaching and staff-high 519 games as a college coach.

 • Helped Clemson produce a school-record 3,723 rushing yards in 2018, breaking the record of 3,469 that had stood since 1978.
 Also broke the school records in yards per carry (6.55) and rushing touchdowns (49).